Vincent Selva: Career

 Vincent Selva got associated with film scene in the 1990s.
 He made his film debut as a director through the romantic thriller film Priyamudan starring Vijay and Kausalya.
-It was a major hit at box office and had been remade to Telugu, Kannada and Hindi.
+It was a hit at box office and had been remade in various languages.
 In 1999, he released his second film, Iraniyan, starred Murali and Meena in lead roles.

 In 2002, he directed Youth a film starring Vijay, which was well received by critics and audiences.
 He was signed on by producer Keyaar to make a film titled Enna Peyar Veikalaam featuring Karthik in the lead role.
 Despite travelling to Pollachi for the shoot, the actor refused to emerge from his hotel room, and following an extended period of confusion, the film was called off.
 He worked on Khakee, a police thriller with Sarathkumar in the lead role during 2006, but the film was shelved.
 Despite attempts to restart the venture in 2008, the film did not finish production.
-In 2005 he remade the Bollywood film, Gayab to Tamil titled, Jithan.
+In 2005, he directed the Tamil version of the Hindi film, Gayab to Tamil titled, Jithan.
 The movie met with commercial success.
-After the film, he directed the same actor Jithan Ramesh in Madurai Veeran (2007), but it was received negative reviews.
+After the film, he directed the same actor Jithan Ramesh in Madurai Veeran (2007), the remake of the Telugu film Nuvvu Nenu (2002), but it was received negative reviews.
 Perumal (2009), Thulli Vilayadu (2013) and Inga Enna Solluthu (2014) are other releases.

 In 2016, he made a comeback with the sequel of Jithan as a writer and the movie titled Jithan 2 was a major setback.
-The next movie, Virumandikum Sivanandikum once again received mixed reviews.
+The next movie, Virumandikkum Sivanandikkum once again received mixed reviews.